Tampa Theatre: History

 Tampa Theatre was the first commercial building in Tampa to offer air conditioning.
 The theatre's interior resembles a romantic Mediterranean courtyard replete with old-world statuary, flowers, and gargoyles.
 On the ceiling is an artificial nighttime sky with stars on it.

-By the 1960s and 70s, many American movie palaces were demolished because the land beneath them became more valuable than the theatre operation.
+By the 1960s and 1970s, many American movie palaces were demolished because the land beneath them became more valuable than the theatre operation.

 In 1973, the theatre faced the same fate.
 But the citizens rallied and committees were formed.
 City leaders became involved, and soon a deal was reached to have the City rescue the Tampa Theatre by assuming its leases.
 The Arts Council of Hillsborough County agreed to program and manage the Tampa Theatre with films, concerts, and special events.
-By the time the Theatre reopened in early 1978, the Tampa Theatre had become something of a national model on how to save an endangered theater.
+By the time it reopened in early 1978, the Tampa Theatre had become something of a national model on how to save an endangered theater.